-I, , am enrolled in the health related program, potential di , at East Tennessee State University.
-I acknowledge understanding of the institutional policy with regard to drug and alcohol testing, and the sciplinary sanctions which may be imposed for violation of such policy as stated in the program handbook. students, cli in the clinic further unde If the purpose of this policy is to provide a safe working and learning environment for patients, inical and institutional staff and property.
-Accordingly, I understand that prior to participation all experience, I may be required to undergo drug/alcohol testing of my blood or urine.
-I erstand that I am also subject to testing based on reasonable suspicion that I am using or am affluence of drugs or alcohol. policy.
-I he result of the dge and understand the intention to test for drugs and/or alcohol and agree to be bound by this creby consent to such testing and understand that refusal to submit to testing or a positive testing may affect my ability to participate in a clinical experience, and may also result in action up to and including dismissal from East Tennessee State University. refuse to su ensed health professional, I understand that the state licensing agency will be contacted if I bmit to testing or if my test result is positive.
-Full reinstatement of my license would be unrestricted return to my professional field of study.
-My signatur re below indicates that: 2.
-I au scre of t oth 3.
-I ur disc Correg 4.
-I he Boa dan onsent to drug/alcohol testing as required by clinical agencies or as directed by the Office of dent Affairs and/or the Dean of the College of Clinical and Rehabilitative Health Sciences.
-Inhorize the release of all information and records, including test results related to the bening or testing of my blood/urine specimen, to the Office of Student Affairs and/or the Dean the College of Clinical and Rehabilitative Health Sciences, the director of the program and ters deemed to have a need to know.
-Independent of the general regulations on student conduct and complete sanctions of East Tennessee State University and the Drug-Free Schools and muunities Policy of East Tennessee State University as well as federal, state and local laws arding drugs and alcohol.
-The program and agency release and agree to hold harmless East Tennessee State University and the Tennessee and of Regents, their officers, employees and agents from any and all action, claim, demand, mages or costs arising from such test(s), in connection with, but not limited to the testing cedure, analysis, the accuracy of the analysis and the disclosure of the results. re indicates that I have read and understand this consent and release, and that I have signed it in consideration of enrollment in the
+I, , am enrolled in the health related program,, at East Tennessee State University.
+I acknowledge potential d understanding of the institutional policy with regard to drug and alcohol testing, and the isciplinary sanctions which may be imposed for violation of such policy as stated in the program handbook. students, clin the clinic further und In the purpose of this policy is to provide a safe working and learning environment for patients, linical and institutional staff and property.
+Accordingly, I understand that prior to participation cal experience, I may be required to undergo drug/alcohol testing of my blood or urine.
+I derstand that I am also subject to testing based on reasonable suspicion that I am using or am influence of drugs or alcohol. policy.
+I h result of th dge and understand the intention to test for drugs and/or alcohol and agree to be bound by this ereby consent to such testing and understand that refusal to submit to testing or a positive e testing may affect my ability to participate in a clinical experience, and may also result in y action up to and including dismissal from East Tennessee State University. refuse to su censed health professional, I understand that the state licensing agency will be contacted if I abmit to testing or if my test result is positive.
+Full reinstatement of my license would be r unrestricted return to my professional field of study.
+My signatu are below indicates that: 2.
+I a scr of oth 3.
+I u dis Co reg 4.
+I h Bo dan onsent to drug/alcohol testing as required by clinical agencies or as directed by the Office of ident Affairs and/or the Dean of the College of Clinical and Rehabilitative Health Sciences. authorize the release of all information and records, including test results related to the reening or testing of my blood/urine specimen, to the Office of Student Affairs and/or the Dean the College of Clinical and Rehabilitative Health Sciences, the director of the program and ners deemed to have a need to know.
+Inderstand that I am subject to the terms of the general regulations on student conduct and ciplinary sanctions of East Tennessee State University and the Drug-Free Schools and immunities Policy of East Tennessee State University as well as federal, state and local laws garding drugs and alcohol.
+Bereby release and agree to hold harmless East Tennessee State University and the Tennessee and of Regents, their officers, employees and agents from any and all action, claim, demand, mages or costs arising from such test(s), in connection with, but not limited to the testing occdure, analysis, the accuracy of the analysis and the disclosure of the results. ire indicates that I have read and understand this consent and release, and that I have signed it in consideration of enrollment in the